aha-app/aha-services/docs/zendesk.md

-The Zendesk app allows yu to create ideas in Aha! from Zendesk tickets.
+The Zendesk app allows you to create ideas in Aha! from Zendesk tickets.
 You can also link existing ideas to existing tickets.

 To use the Zendesk app you must: